History of Inuit clothing: General revitalization efforts

+Specific programs and initiatives

 From 2016 to 2020, the Canadian government allotted $5.7 million through Fisheries and Oceans Canada to support sealing and sealskin crafts in indigenous communities, an effort promoted by Nunavut Member of Parliament Hunter Tootoo, who is known for wearing sealskin accessories like neckties and vests.
-The funding has been used to facilitate sewing workshops such as Nattiq Sealebration, run by the Industry, Tourism and Investment of the Northwest Territories, which teaches professional-level sewing skills and business practices.
+The funding has been used to facilitate sewing workshops such as Nattiq Sealebration, run by the Department of Industry, Tourism and Investment of the Northwest Territories, which teaches professional-level sewing skills and business practices.
 The workshop program aims to bolster the local market for fur products and support Inuit artisans.
 In 2017, the Canadian government designated May 20 as National Seal Products Day to support Indigenous sealskin products.
+As of 2023, the Northwest Territories government supports programs to assist artisans in acquiring hide and fur materials and accessing international markets.

 The northern branch of the Canadian Broadcasting Corporation, CBC North, increased its coverage of Indigenous sewing in 2022, noting it "plays a vital role in the ongoing cultural revival throughout the North".
 In April that year, women in Pangnirtung, Nunavut sewed amauti to donate to women fleeing the Russian invasion of Ukraine with their children.
-In May 2022, Rankin Island seamstress Augatnaaq Eccles sewed a parka depicting the colonialist history of tuberculosis sanatoriums in the North.
+In May 2022, Rankin Inlet seamstress Augatnaaq Eccles sewed a parka depicting the colonialist history of tuberculosis sanatoriums in the North.
 She was invited to bring the parka to Parliament Hill that year for the second annual National Day for Truth and Reconciliation.
+Beginning in 2023, a group of Inuit artists and seamstresses called Agguaq began working with museums in order to study ancient garments with an eye to reviving and modernizing the designs.